pete

 He began professional scribblage at Guitar and Bass magazine, for whom he wrote some sixty tuition columns before becoming techniques editor.
 Since hanging up his strat, he’s contributed random features and interviews of various guitar demiurges.
 These he writes to this day.
 He has also written for The Independent and Prospect, as well as having two letters published in the Guardian.
 A close friend of his, Trenchard Cleats, has been known to contribute to the odd blog, and may well be turning up here every now and then.

-Pete lives in Brighton, and likes it.
+Pete currently lives in the Netherlands, and likes it.

 Want to know anything else?
 Well hey, just ask.

-6 thoughts on “pete
+11 thoughts on “pete

 1. Pingback: Special Sunday Guest Feature…Personal Accounts: “The Longest Wait” reproduced with permission from author Pete Langman « Dopadoc's Parkinson's Journal